Hiring Manager Guide: Planning

 A “Talent Liaison” is a Workday security role which allows the individual to initiate HR-related transactions including hiring an employee, processing compensation changes for someone in their organization, moving an employee to another team, and initiating a termination.

-Complete inclusive search and selection training
+Complete search and selection training

 How do I complete the required training?